ag88/GirinoSTM32F103duino/README.md

 ### Author and credits

   This port is brought to you by Andrew Goh.
-  The author would like to credit and thank the stm32duino libmaple core (that this is based on) community (Roger, Stevstrong, Victorpv, Ahull, and many many others), [leaflabs](https://www.leaflabs.com/maple) which started the initial libmaple core and created the maple mini.
+  The author would like to credit and thank the stm32duino libmaple core (that this is based on) community (Roger, Stevstrong, Victorpv, Ahull, Ray, arpruss, Vassilis, madias, Pito and many many others), [leaflabs](https://www.leaflabs.com/maple) which started the initial libmaple core and created the maple mini.
   [Girinoscope java app github](https://github.com/Chatanga/Girinoscope)
   [Girino instructable](https://www.instructables.com/id/Girino-Fast-Arduino-Oscilloscope/)
   and last but not least stm32 is a pretty cool mcu ;)